pozil/megapi-node-client/README.md

 Documentation is kept in the code (JSDoc) but here's an overview of the available functions.

-Functions annotated with ✔ have been tested and are know to work.
+Functions annotated with ✔ have been tested with hardware and are know to work.
 The others may or may not work.

 -   Main

-    -   ✔ **MegaPi**( serialPortPath, isDebug)
+    -   ✔ **MegaPi**( serialPortPath, options )
     -   ✔ **disconnect**()
     -   ✔ **firmwareVersionRead**()
     -   ✔ **reset**()